masashi-sutou/flutter_ios_voip_kit/README.md

 ## Q&A

+### Does CallKit have a call and outgoing call screen?

+- No. CallKit support incoming call screen only.
+You need to make your own a call and outgoing call screens.

+### Can I use remote push device token instead of VoIP device token?

+- No. Since the specifications of VoIP token and push token are different, it is necessary to manage them separately in your database.

 ### Can't get VoIP token on iOS13

 - Please uninstall the app, restart the terminal and reinstall the app.
 You can get it after a while.